 Mr. Lopez has extensive experience practicing removal defense for individuals who appear before various immigration courts including the Charlotte Immigration Court, and those located in Atlanta and in Lumpkin, Georgia (Stewart Detention Center).

 Mr. Lopez has represented an asylum seeker since 2015 in a case of national importance (Matter of A-B-).
 In 2018, the Attorney General of the United States reversed the order from the Board of Immigration Appeals that granted her asylum.
-Currently, Mr. Lopez has joined forces with the Center for Gender and Refugee Studies and others to push back against the current administration’s efforts to restrict asylum in the context of gender-based violence.
+Currently, Mr. Lopez assists Ms. A.B. with the Center for Gender and Refugee Studies and others at the appellate level to seek reversal of the previous administration’s efforts at restricting asylum in the context of gender-based violence.

 Click here to learn more about our immigration law firm in Charlotte, NC.

 He graduated from Georgetown University in 2000 with a Bachelor of Science in Foreign Service, majoring in International Economics.
 He received his law degree from the University of North Carolina at Chapel Hill.
 He is licensed to practice law in North Carolina since 2007.
-He is admitted to the United States Western District of North Carolina and Circuit Court of Appeals for the Fourth Circuit.
+He is admitted to the United States Western and Eastern District of North Carolina, as well as the Circuit Court of Appeals for the Fourth Circuit.